Get It!

 Low Res Content

-Lightjams embraces the low resolution aesthetic and empowers users at creating great content where every pixels count.
+Lightjams embraces the low resolution aesthetic and empowers users to create great content where every pixel counts.

 Walkthrough

-Fist, I'm giving you these video loops to get started.
+I'm giving you these video loops to get started.
 Pixel mapping implies working with a lot of fixtures, mostly RGB fixtures.
-Lightjams has specific features to ease this work.
+Lightjams has specific features to simplify this work.

 How many: You can patch all your fixtures at once.

-Group: Tag your fixtures by typing a few words in order to be able to fastly select them later.
+Group: Tag your fixtures by typing a few words in order to be able to quickly select them later.

 Fast DMX Fixture Patching